kluete/recover_itunes/README.md

 ## Target Audience

-This utility may be of interest to:
+This may be of interest to:

 * Linux heads on desktop/server
 * who also use iPhone/iPad
 * purchase lots of music on iOS' iTunes store
-* want those tracks to be usable on any platform they see fit -- with their complete meta-data
+* want to enjoy those tracks on any platform they see fit -- with their complete meta-data
-* aren't particularly fond of iTunes' desktop app under OSX/Windows
+* can't run iTunes on Linux
-* find audio fingerprinting not fully reliable
+* find audio fingerprinting imperfect

-* anyone curious about iTunes' SQLite database
+As well as anyone curious about SQLite under iTunes.

 ## Requirements